Randomill—The ultimate Adobe Illustrator plugin for randomization and pattern generation.

 12 Flexible Functions.

-Twelve separate, customizable functions that you can use to randomize, modify, shift, and otherwise alter various properties of Illustrator objects.
+Twelve separate, customizable functions that let you randomize, modify, offset, and manipulate various properties of Illustrator objects.
 Use these functions together to create complex, cohesive designs quickly.
 Each function has various modes with a flexible array of settings, so you can get exactly the result you’re looking for.
-You can also take a look at the function gallery to see all of the main features that Randomill offers.

 Duplication